responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/my-first-blog.md

 <a id="ref1"></a>1.
 Z. Wang Y.Luo, L.Zheng, Z.Huang, M.Baktashmotlagh (2023), How far pre-trained models are from neural collapse on the target dataset informs their transferabilityWang, ICCV.

 <a id="ref2"></a>2.
-V. Papyana,1 , X. Y. Hanb,1 , and D.L.
+V. Papyan,1 , X. Y. Hanb,1 , and D.L.
 Donoho (2020), Prevalence of neural collapse during the terminal phase of deep learning training, National Academy of Sciences.

 <a id="ref3"></a>3.
 Galanti, T., György, A., & Hutter, M. (2021).
 On the role of neural collapse in transfer learning. arXiv preprint arXiv:2112.15121.

 <a id="ref4"></a>4.
 Li, X., Liu, S., Zhou, J., Lu, X., Fernandez-Granda, C., Zhu, Z., & Qu, Q. (2022).
 Principled and efficient transfer learning of deep models via neural collapse. arXiv preprint arXiv:2212.12206.

+<a id="ref5"></a>5.
+Vignesh Kothapalli, (2023).
+Neural Collapse: A Review on Modelling Principles and Generalization. arXiv preprint arXiv:2206.04041.

+<a id="ref6"></a>6.
+Christos Thrampoulidis, Ganesh R Kini, Vala Vakilian, and Tina Behnia.
+(2022).
+Imbalance trouble: Revisiting neural-collapse
+geometry. arXiv preprint arXiv:2208.05512.

 <hr></hr>